Union City: 731.885.0051

 You can wake up to Kevin on Star 95.1 Monday-Saturday 5am to 10am.
 Kevin also takes you through your midday hours on Mix 101.3, weekdays 10am to 3pm.

 Brian Thomas has been in broadcasting since he was 17 years old.
 While in high school, Brian was hired on by one of the area’s greatest sports directors, Larry McIntosh, reporting sports for the new television station WDYR in Dyersburg, Tennessee.
 (The station went off the air after Brian left.)
 He later became a news reporter and producer of nighttime newscasts at the TV station.
 Brian spent two years at WBBJ TV in Jackson, TN, working as a commercial producer.
 Most recently, Brian spent the last six years in radio in Dyersburg, TN and was host of the very popular “Homegrown Rock Show”; he occasionally filled in on the “Party-Line” radio program.
-Brian joined Thunderbolt Radio in August 2013 as the Digital Director and over sees all on-air products for WCMT AM, WCMT FM and WCDZ FM.
+Brian joined Thunderbolt Radio in August 2013 as the Digital Director and oversees all on-air products for WCMT AM, WCMT FM and WCDZ FM.
 He enjoys web development and recording commercials at Thunderbolt Broadcasting and fills in on Good Times in the Morning.
-Brian is heard on the “afternoon drive” 3pm-8pm on Mix 101.3 WCMT, and middays 10am-3pm on Star 95.1.
+Brian is heard during the afternoons and evenings (3p-10p) on Star 95.1.

 Brian is an accomplished voice talent; he has recorded imaging and commercials for radio stations across the country, including Lite Rock 95.9 in Cookeville, TN and KJFM Eagle 102 in Louisiana, MO.
 He has also recorded for stations as far away as 92 Gold and Kinzua Country 104.3 in Warren, PA, and stations in Corsicana, TX.

 Brian was a millennium graduate of Dyer County High School in Newbern, TN and has attended Dyersburg State for Information Technology.
-He is an amateur radio operator and has performed many on-air training sessions in the community regarding public safety and emergency preparedness.
-Brian is a certified storm spotter with the National Weather Service and has received a certificate of appreciation for serving as a host of the nightly “weather net,” an on-air cooperative effort between amateur radio operators and the National Weather Service.
+He holds a General Class FCC Amateur Radio License and has performed many on-air training sessions in the community regarding public safety and emergency preparedness.
+Brian is a certified SKYWARN storm spotter with the National Weather Service and has received a certificate of appreciation for serving as a net control operator of the nightly “weather net,” an on-air cooperative effort between amateur radio operators and the National Weather Service.
 He enjoys striking up conversations on the air with his radio friends and spending quality family time at home.
 Brian is happily married and they have four children.

 Ethan Plunk began working at Thunderbolt Broadcasting in August of 2011 when he was 16 as a evening and weekend board operator for 104.9 KYTN in Union City.
 After a year of hard work, he also became the board operator for 101.3.
 In September of 2013 he added on “Weekend News Reporter” to his list of responsibilities.